OFS/opae-sdk/plugin/README.md

 #### Enumeration ####

-When the API's main `fpgaEnumerate` is called, the plugin manager iterates over each loaded plugin, using its adapter table to call the plugin's `fpgaEnumerate` entry point.
+When the API's main `fpgaEnumerate` is called, the Plugin Manager iterates over each loaded plugin, using its adapter table to call the plugin's `fpgaEnumerate` entry point.
 The tokens resulting from an individual plugin enumeration are each mapped to the originating plugin.
 Finally, the tokens are collected into the token array for returning to the caller.

 #### Opening a device ####

-When the API's main `fpgaOpen` is called, the plugin manager resolves the given token to its plugin.
+When the API's main `fpgaOpen` is called, the Plugin Manager resolves the given token to its plugin.
 The adapter table's `fpgaOpen` is then invoked.
 Finally, the resulting `fpga_handle` is mapped to its originating plugin, and the handle is returned to the caller.